-I’m back with another Korean recipe from my umma (‘mom’ in Korean!).
-Kimbap literally means “seaweed” “cooked rice” – which doesn’t sound all that fancy but what makes it delicious is all of the veggies and goodies inside this seaweed wrapped rice roll.
-You can absolutely use beef as one of the ingredients inside but if you’re more plant based you can omit and it tastes just as delicious!
+This homemade traditional Korean kimbap recipe is one of my favorites.
+If you’re not familiar, kimbap literally means “seaweed” “cooked rice” – which doesn’t sound all that fancy but what makes it delicious is all of the veggies and goodies inside this seaweed wrapped rice roll.
+You can absolutely use beef as one of the ingredients inside (the most traditional version) but if you’re predominantly plant based you can omit and it tastes just as delicious!

-- It’s versatile!
-You can add literally any vegetable or ingredient to the inside of the roll and customize it to however you like!
-Spinach and carrots are traditional fillings but you can also include eggs, beef, beets, honestly any food that is colorful would be so delicious in this!
-The more colors the better.
+I love this recipe because it’s so versatile.
+You can add literally any vegetable or ingredient to the inside of the roll and customize it to however you like.
+Spinach and carrots are traditional vegetable fillings but you can also include eggs, beef, honestly any food that is colorful would be so delicious in this!
+The more color the better.

-- It’s also handy!
+Kimbap is also very handy.
 If you make this ahead of time it’s such an easy lunch or snack to have in your work or school day.
-It’s finger food so you don’t have to worry about utensils and it leaves zero mess.
+Very simple to eat on the go since it can be a finger food and you don’t have to worry about any mess.

 - 2 cups of spinach